Making sure a protected conversation meets all the criteria to ensure you are genuinely protected

 What are protected conversations?

-Protected conversations were introduced in 2013.
+Protected conversations in employment law were introduced in 2013.
 They allow employers to engage in a conversation with an employee with a view to terminating their employment under a settlement agreement, without the employee being able to rely on the details of the conversation as evidence in an unfair dismissal claim.

 Why would a protected conversation be relevant to my business?